Wil reviews his (updated) Specialized Chisel LTD

 Of course it’s still an XC hardtail, so there’s only so much you can expect when riding much rougher trails.
 But I’m consistently surprised and impressed with how composed it is on a variety of trail types thanks to the good angles, beautifully refined frame, and considered parts spec.

-Admittedly the build hasn’t changed drastically.
-I’ve upped the front rotor to 180mm for improved braking power, and I also moved from the Syncros Fraser iC SL integrated cockpit to the Bontrager RSL setup.
+Compared to the original build, I’ve since upped the front rotor to 180mm for improved braking power, and I also moved from the Syncros Fraser iC SL integrated cockpit to the Bontrager RSL setup.
 These are slightly wider at 750mm, and I reckon that’s spot-on for XC riding.

 I’ve also recently changed to Ergon GA3 grips, which have been an absolute game-changer.
 It may seem like a mundane component, but grips are one of the most important contact points with your mountain bike, affecting both comfort and control.